-Conditioning problems for this case become apparent when the analyzer starts to drift high or low, and the controller reaches a point when it is trying to control one CV at a high limit, and the other at a low limit.
+Conditioning problems for this case become apparent when the analyzer starts to drift, and the controller tries to control one CV at a high limit, and the other at a low limit.
 A properly conditioned model will have no difference in the gain ratios of the two CVs, and when the LP is faced with conflicting limits, it will simply give up on the least important CV.
 An unconditioned model will find small degrees of freedom that will allow the LP to trade off MV moves that try to fix the problem.
 If the CV gain ratios are a little farther from collinearity, the moves to control CVs at different limits may not be large, but the LP will drive the process in unreasonable directions and CV errors will not be reduced.
-Also, when differences in gain ratios of collinear variables exist, the controller LP may find a different solution based on which CV limit is active.
-This can lead to optimization cost tuning in order to get the controller to behave the same when faced with high or low limits on either variable.
+When differences in gain ratios of collinear variables exist, the controller LP may find a different solution based on which CV limit is active.
+This can lead to optimization cost tuning in order to get the controller to behave the same way when faced with high or low limits on either variable.

 The gain issues described can spread to higher dimensions as well, and the issues are often magnified when the optimizer becomes infeasible.
 As long as the MV directions that try to solve the infeasibility are the same as the feasible economic direction, little changes may be noticed when the solution becomes infeasible.
-When the infeasible direction is in the opposite direction of the economic direction, the controller can make large moves in an uneconomic direction trying to reduce or eliminate CV error.
+When the infeasible direction opposes the economic direction, the controller can make large moves in an uneconomic direction trying to reduce or eliminate CV error.
 From these behaviors, the practitioner may erroneously conclude that the model is inaccurate and needs re-evaluation.
 A ``good" but unconditioned model can account for this behavior.
 Retesting to fix an ill-conditioned matrix is unlikely to solve the problem.

 These simple examples show why binning the gains is not the final answer, rather the first step in the overall model gain analysis.
-The ``correct" structure of the gain matrix must be determined based on plant test data and engineering fundamentals or process understanding.
-Binning the gains makes the next step of validating the model gain structure much easier.
+The ``correct" structure of the gain matrix must be determined based on plant data and process understanding.
+The binning procedure makes the next step of validating the model gain structure much easier.
 In a real-world MPC project, the practitioner must perform an interaction analysis of the model gains by simulating the LP solution.